feeding swans

 Future generations of the family expanded the farm until it reached approximately 500 acres of arable and grass producing wheat, barley, oats, beans, sheep and cattle.

-The caravan holiday boom of the 1960s led to the first static caravan being sited on farm land near the river.
-This was soon joined by more caravans and requests were made for more permanent facilities to be made available to members of the public.
+After World War II, the first visitors arrived to the village by coach, to sit on the river bank on the farmland.
+Soon they were joined by caravans and requests were made for more permanent facilities to be made available to members of the public.

 Permission was also granted for touring caravans and tents to stay in what is now the Touring Park.